-Donabe means clay pot in Japanese, and it's one of Japan's oldest cooking vessels, often used for cooking various nabe (hot pot dishes).
-Originating in Japan's Iga province, the earthenware pots are made out of clay with properties ideal for operating at high temperatures, including in kilns and during high-heat cooking (over an open flame or in an oven).
+Donabe means clay pot in Japanese.
+A donabe is one of Japan's oldest cooking vessels.
+It is often used for cooking various nabe (hot pot dishes).
+Originating in Japan's Iga province, the earthenware pots are made out of clay with properties ideal for operating at high temperatures, including in kilns and during high-heat cooking.
+They are heat-safe over an open flame or in an oven.
 This kind of clay from Iga is super porous, which means it builds heat slowly (and, similar to a slow-cooker, may take a longer time to initially heat up) but it keeps heat effectively once it's at peak temperature.

 The donabe is usually glazed on the inside and porous on the outside.
 Every Japanese household has at least one donabe in its kitchen, and it's an important part of group meals, since a portable burner turns it into an instant hot pot.

-It's a one-pot meal.
+Using a donabe results in a one-pot meal.
 For busy Japanese people, it's an easy way to cook complete, nutritious meals quickly.
-If you're by yourself, you use whatever stock you want, then look in the fridge and find cabbage, enoki mushrooms, tofu or chicken pieces, and then throw them together and serve them right out of the donabe at the table.
+If you're by yourself, you use whatever stock you want, then look in the fridge and find cabbage, enoki mushrooms, tofu, or chicken pieces, and then throw them together and serve them right out of the donabe at the table.

 To keep a donabe in good condition for a long time, please follow the care instructions come with your donabe.
 If there aren't any instructions come with it, below are some basic tips to follow.